This page describes how to create a Cloud SQL for SQL Server instance.

 The collation

-field (not shown in the basic API call below)
+field (not shown in the following basic API call)

-enables you to set a default value for the
+lets you set a default value for the

 type of collation used for the databases in your instance.